VCU-CS-Capstone/CS-25-301-rva-community-fridges/Status Reports/Status Report Fall Week 01.md

 **Faculty Advisor: Dr. Daniel Cranston**

 ## 1) Accomplishments this week ##
-   - make flowcharts done by students A and B
+   - Complete bidding on capstone projects

 ## 2) Milestones to be completed next week ##
-   - debug the code to be performed by student C
+   - Have the first meeting with faculty advisor

 ## 3) Issues, problems or concerns ##
-   - student C needs to learn java
+   - No issues to report.
-   - database repository costs big $$$